salbalkus/CausalTables.jl/docs/src/index.md

 # Contributing

 Have questions?
 Spot a bug or issue in the documentation?
 Want to request a new feature or add one yourself?
-Please do not hesitate to open an issue or pull request on the [CausalTables.jl GitHub repository](https://github.com/salbalkus/CausalTables.jl).
+Please don't hesitate to open an issue or pull request on the [CausalTables.jl GitHub repository](https://github.com/salbalkus/CausalTables.jl).
 We welcome all contributions and feedback!